Cyclone Xynthia: Effects

 One million homes were left without power in western France.
 In the Hautes-Pyrénées, falling trees damaged vehicles, the roofs of houses and barns were blown away, and rocks were falling onto the road.
-In the département of Vendée, cities like La Faute-sur-Mer, L'Aiguillon-sur-Mer, La Tranche-sur-Mer were flooded with water levels reaching up to 1.5 m.
-Flooding affected parts of the Charente-Maritime département (Suburbs of La Rochelle, cities of Fouras, Marennes, Châtelaillon as well as Ré and Oléron Island) where high speed wind were registered (160 km/h).
+In the département of Vendée, cities like La Faute-sur-Mer, L'Aiguillon-sur-Mer, and La Tranche-sur-Mer were flooded with water levels reaching up to 1.5 m.
+Flooding affected parts of the Charente-Maritime département (Suburbs of La Rochelle, cities of Fouras, Marennes, Châtelaillon as well as Ré and Oléron Island) where high speed wind was registered (160 km/h).

 Flooded railway tracks led to railway delays in France and the rail services in northern Spain were also severely affected.
 70 flights from Paris-Charles de Gaulle Airport were cancelled by Air France.

 The storm also caused damage in Portugal and Spain.
 The strongest wind gust recorded in Portugal was 166 km/h while in Spain a gust of 228 km/h was recorded.
 In France a 241 km/h wind gust was recorded at the Pic du Midi.

 The storm may have been exacerbated by the spread of volcanic ash from the Soufrière Hills volcano.
 A cloud of ash from the volcano was dragged over the United Kingdom, forming a visible haze to the north-west of Xynthia on visible satellite imagery.

-On March 11, 2010, catastrophe risk modeling firm EQECAT estimated wind losses for affected countries excluding Portugal and Spain as follows: Mean damage: €1.3 billion (approximately US$1.8 billion); Mean insured gross loss: €994 million (approximately US$1.4 billion).
+On 11 March 2010, catastrophe risk modeling firm EQECAT estimated wind losses for affected countries excluding Portugal and Spain as follows: Mean damage: €1.3 billion (approximately US$1.8 billion); Mean insured gross loss: €994 million (approximately US$1.4 billion).
 One year after the event, the insurance industry loss aggregator PERILS AG published its final loss estimate for Xynthia of €1.32bn, excluding the French indemnified losses.